What is radiation?

 electrons ejected from the nuclei of many kinds of radioactive

 atoms.
-These particles are singly charged (the charge of an electron), are lighter and ejected at a much faster speed than alpha particles.
+These particles are singly charged (the charge of an electron), are lighter and ejected at a much higher speed than alpha particles.
 They can penetrate up to 1 to 2 centimetres of water or human

 flesh.
 They can be stopped by a sheet of aluminium a few